nus-cs2103-AY2122S2/ip/README.md

 1. Ensure you have Java 11 or above installed in your Computer.
 2. Download the latest bingchilling.jar from [here](https://github.com/cwq2326/ip/releases).
-3. Copy the file to the folder you want to use as the home folder for your Bing Chilling bot.
+3. Copy the file to the folder you want to use as the home folder for Bing Chilling.
 4. Double-click the file to start the app.
+5. Alternatively, you can run the command `java -jar bingchilling.jar` on your terminal if Bing Chilling is displaying garbage characters.

 ---
 ## Features